Visaginas Nuclear Power Plant: Technical description

-Depending on the findings of the environmental impact assessment, the capacity of the power plant would be up to 3,400 megawatts and it would likely consist of two reactors.
-Depending on the choice of reactor, the power plant would be built by 2018–2020.
-The project is expected to cost between €3–5 billion.
+Depending on the findings of the environmental impact assessment, the capacity of the power plant would have been up to 3,400 megawatts and it would likely have consisted of two reactors.
+Depending on the choice of reactor, the power plant would have been built by 2018–2020.
+The project was expected to cost between €3–5 billion.

 Project company

-The project is developed by Visagino atominė elektrinė, a special project company.
-A majority of shares in the project company will be owned by the strategic investor.
-In addition to the strategic investor, Lithuania will retain 34% interests in the project.
-Estonian, Latvian, and Polish companies will participate in the project as regional partners.
+The project was developed by Visagino atominė elektrinė, a special project company.
+A majority of shares in the project company were owned by the strategic investor, GE Hitachi.
+In addition to the strategic investment, Lithuania retained a 34% interest in the project.
+Estonian, Latvian, and Polish companies participated in the project as regional partners.

 Environmental impact assessment

-The environmental impact assessment is carried out by the consortium of Pöyry Energy Oy and Lithuanian Energy Institute.
+The environmental impact assessment was carried out by the consortium of Pöyry Energy Oy and Lithuanian Energy Institute.
 The EIA program was approved on 15 November 2007 and the EIA report was published on 27 August 2008.
 The whole EIA process was finished on 27 March 2009 and the report was approved by Ministry of Environment on 21 April 2009 by allowing construction of the plant up to 3,400 megawatts.
 The Environmental Impact Assessment approval was appealed by a coalition of NGOs (Community Atgaja from Lithuania, the Latvian Green Movement, CEE Bankwatch Network and Greenpeace).